-Filter controls and data sources
+Filter across data sources

 In a report based on a single data source, a filter control affects all the charts and other filter controls in the report.
 In reports with multiple data sources, how the filter control works depends on the data sources involved.